- Written by Dr.Mehmet Demircioglu

 How would Dr. Mehmet Demircioglu decide my case?

-I would not decide from the word cholesterol alone.
-I would want to know your lipid values, age, smoking history, blood pressure, diabetes status, heart history, stent history, exercise tolerance, current medicines, blood thinner use, liver enzymes, kidney function, and the real diagnosis behind the hair loss.
+I do not decide from the word cholesterol alone.
+I look at lipid values, age, smoking history, blood pressure, diabetes status, heart history, stent history, exercise tolerance, current medicines, blood thinner use, liver enzymes, kidney function, and the real diagnosis behind the hair loss.

 If the situation is stable, surgery may be possible.
-If there are active cardiac symptoms, recent heart treatment, uncontrolled metabolic disease, abnormal blood results that have not been explained, or a medication plan that nobody has reviewed, delaying is better than pretending that hair surgery is separate from the rest of the patient.
+If there are active cardiac symptoms, recent heart treatment, uncontrolled metabolic disease, unexplained abnormal blood results, or a medication plan that nobody has reviewed, delaying is better than pretending hair surgery is separate from the rest of the body.

-My view in clinic is that high cholesterol by itself does not cancel a hair transplant, but it should make the clinic read the whole medical picture carefully.
-A good transplant plan protects the donor area, the hairline, and the patient’s general health at the same time.
+Do not protect a hair transplant date by changing heart or cholesterol medicine alone.
+High cholesterol by itself rarely cancels surgery, but it should make the clinic read the whole medical picture carefully.
+A good plan protects the donor area, the hairline, and your general health at the same time.
 If those three things do not fit together, the date should wait.